WillDev12/MLA-Helper/readme.md

 Here is a breif list of things that MLA Helper can do:

- Markup : * Fonts and Formatting
+* Fonts and Formatting
   * Change selected text to Times New Roman
     * Change a sentence to Italic
                   * Sub-nested bullet etc
           * Bullet list item 2